grnet/synnefo/docs/astakos-api-guide.rst

     [{"url": "/", "icon": "home-icon.png", "name": "grnet cloud", "id": "1"},
     {"url": "/okeanos.html", "name": "~okeanos", "id": "2"},
     {"url": "/ui/", "name": "pithos+", "id": "3"}]

-.. warning:: The service is also available under ``/im/get_services``.
-     It  will be removed in the next version.

 Get Menu